-The misty city next to Burrard Inlet takes on a distinctly spooky sparkle come October each year.
+The misty city next to Burrard Inlet takes on a distinctly spooky sparkle come October.
 Vancouverites are keen to dress up, go out and get scary.
 Here's our list of the top places to celebrate the ghostliest of holidays.

 - HowlOver Canada

 Join Biker Mama the Witch on an unforgettable Halloween flight ride for all ages.
 HowlOver Canada lets you soar through the skies with a band of spooky sidekicks on your way to a music festival that's out of this world.
-There's still broom—but get your tickets today.
-HowlOver Canada is here from October 1 – November 1, 2020.
+There's still broom — but get your tickets today.
+HowlOver Canada is here from September 27 to October 31, 2021.

 Photo: HowlOver Canada